hckmd/hckmd.github.io/projects/accessibility-review.md

                     class="img-fluid highlight-img border border-secondary"
                     src="{{ site.baseurl }}/projects/images/accessibility-review/accessibility-review-breadcrumb.png" alt="A screenshot of the 'Literacy Apps' project page on this website, which has a breadcrumb link with the text 'Projects / Literacy Apps' that is highlighted by an orange rectangle."
                 >
-                <figcaption class="figure-caption text-dark text-center">The breadcrumbs on the project pages help visitors see their location within the site and to navigate back to the main Projects page easily.</figcaption>
+                <figcaption class="figure-caption text-dark text-center">The breadcrumbs on the project pages help visitors understand their location within the site and to navigate back to the main Projects page easily.</figcaption>
             </figure>
         </div>
     </div>